peaclab/PACT/README.md

 # Requirements
 PACT is written in python and uses __Xyce 6.12__ as the backend SPICE engine.
-It would be better to use Linux to run PACT.

 * Required Python version: > 3.6.5